KRICT-DATA/ConfigStabilityML/Benchmark_DSTAR/README.md

-# Benchmark with DSTAR representation
+## Benchmark with DSTAR representation

+### Diretory for comparision with DSTAR feature-based simple classifier model

-** DSTAR representation can be found in [here](https://doi.org/10.1021/acs.jcim.1c00726).
+- DSTAR representation can be found in [here](https://doi.org/10.1021/acs.jcim.1c00726).

-** Data and pre-trained results can be found in [here](https://doi.org/10.6084/m9.figshare.22649596.v4).
+- Data and pre-trained results can be found in [here](https://doi.org/10.6084/m9.figshare.22649596.v4).

+### Code Details

 1. Additional system information
 - xgboost == 1.7.5